-Is working from home going to be permanent?
 Is there space in your garden for a home office?
 Could you convert your garage?
 From garden sheds, to converted containers, to bespoke home offices, follow this link for ideas for every budget.
 A Room in the Garden.

 Tip 2.
 Choosing your furniture and lighting

 There is good evidence that standing, while you work, provides good health benefits.
 Yet most of us still prefer to sit.
 To protect your back when sitting for long periods, make sure any make-shift desk is at the right height for sitting at—too high or low will put a strain on your body.
 I used to have an expensive ‘back chair’ until my Neurokinetic therapist showed me a different way.
 She advised me to sit with my back firmly pressed against a chair back, and to have my feet flat on the floor.
-I believe I sit better than in my old chair.

 What about filing and storage space?
 We’ve not yet reached the goal of the paperless society, so, can you get by with just ring binders?
 Or do you need a filing cabinet or bookshelf?